jeniyat/WNUT_2020_NER/Readme.md

-# WNUT 2020
+# WNUT 2020: Named Entity Extraction from wet lab protocols

 WNUT 2020 coduct shared task on the wet lab protocol data.
 All of the protocols were collected from [protocols.io](https://www.protocols.io/) using their public APIs.
 The full protocols dump is also available in json format their [github repository](https://github.com/protocolsio/protocols).
-For this shared task we started with 622 protocols from [Kulkarni et al.](https://www.aclweb.org/anthology/N18-2016/) and added the missing annotations.
+For this shared task we provide the annotation of 622 protocols.
 The brat styled annotated protocols can be visulalized in: http://bit.ly/WNUT2020